 This is an accordion element with a series of buttons that open and close related content panels.

-The key to successfully supervising remote employees starts with the same fundamentals of good supervision, but the way in which you do it looks different.
-Everyone on your team is adjusting to this change differently.
-Before making assumptions about the level of contact or support an employee needs, it is best to check in with each of them to get a sense of their comfort level with remote work and managing their workload during this time.
+The key to successfully supervising in a hybrid work environment starts with the same fundamentals of good in-person supervision, but the way in which you do it looks different.
+It is best to check in with each employee to get a sense of their comfort level with hybrid work and managing their workload.

 Working at UW